 I am not going to speak for or on behalf of the organization, but if you are a collegiate strength coach then I would strongly advise you to be a part of the CSCCa.

-Finally, the last certification I received this past May was the Functional Range Conditioning Mobility Specialist certification (FRCms).
+Finally, the last strength training certification I received this past May was the Functional Range Conditioning Mobility Specialist certification (FRCms).
 I sought after this certification because I wanted a better understanding of how to achieve long-term movement proficiency.
 I personally felt some certifications were this constant, never-ending cycle of short-term mobility improvements just to get through a training session or practice, but no real long-term changes were being made or emphasized.
 I personally use FRC concepts with all of my sports and have used it to help improve my own movement limitations.

 Now, when it really comes to deciding what certifications to consider it comes down to your situation and what tools you feel will make you a better coach, so I will break this next section down into Essential vs. Non-Essential vs. Specialized certifications.